NIH-NEI/SCassist/README.md

 * **LLM-Powered Insights:** Leverage the power of LLMs to interpret complex data, uncover hidden patterns, and generate insightful summaries and explanations.
 * **Intuitive Interface:** Easy-to-use functions with clear documentation and examples, making advanced analysis accessible to researchers of all levels.
 * **Confidential:** Option to use a local LLM server to keep your data and analysis confidential.
-* **Cost effective:** If taking advantage of google models, use pay-as-you-go low cost API call options.
+* **Cost effective:** If taking advantage of google or openai models, use pay-as-you-go low cost API call options.

 ### **Installation:**